encode/django-rest-framework/docs/api-guide/exceptions.md

 **Signature:** `NotFound(detail=None, code=None)`

-Raised when a resource does not exists at the given URL.
+Raised when a resource does not exist at the given URL.
 This exception is equivalent to the standard `Http404` Django exception.

 By default this exception results in a response with the HTTP status code "404 Not Found".